jkagawa/Popular-Movies-2/README.md

 ### Please Note:

-I have removed the API key from the file.
-You may insert it in line 82 (constant API_KEY) of MainActivity.java
+The API key has been removed from the file.
+Please insert it in line 82 of MainActivity.java file (constant API_KEY).